- Extra 1 ~ A Day in the Museum

 “Yeah.
 During the war, they developed themselves into strong, autonomous countries and continents, up to be at the same level as the rest of the world from before the war.
-The so-called third world didn’t exist anymore… in fact, there was no proper world, not anymore…”
+The then so-called third world didn’t exist anymore, nor did the first world… in fact, there was no proper world, not anymore…”

 I blink astonished…

 “And I survived all this…” I say in awe.

 “Yeah, cryopreservation was on its highest peak at the beginning of the war.
 Many, mostly the rich, the famous and politicians, preferred to cryopreserve themselves to live the event.”

 “Obvious…” I roll my eyes.